Skip to content

 Before making any income or investment decision, spend time considering your long-term financial goals.
 Then with some strategic financial planning, you can develop your income and investment strategy to achieve your definition of financial freedom.

 That might include buying individual stocks or ETFs in the stock market, securing government or corporate bonds, building a sizeable real estate portfolio, or developing and selling digital courses.
-Or all the above.
+Or all of the above.

 Consider the upfront investment of time and money to achieve the right balance of the various sources of income as you make each financial decision when building your investment portfolio.